Bethany Community Garden’s three goals are:

 Offer 4 formal gardening education classes for backyard and community gardeners.

-Provide 11 free community meals served by Bethany congregation at community gatherings.
+Provide free community meals served by Bethany congregation at gardening classes and other special presentations.

 We’ll maintain THREE types of gardens: